Skip to content

 10 Splendid Holy Places in Egypt You Should Visit

-The Sinai Peninsula is a vast desert land in Egypt and one of the top tourist destinations that attract people from all over Egypt and the world.
-This city is home to various mountains that hold great significance in the history and culture of Egypt.
+The Sinai Peninsula is a vast desert land in Egypt and one of the top tourist destinations, attracting people from all over Egypt and the world.
+This city is home to various mountains that hold great significance in Egypt’s history and culture.
 Moreover, it embraces and beyond holy places, including some sacred mountains.

-As previously mentioned, Mount Sinai is one of the most prevalent holy places in Egypt that has great significance in all three divine religions.
+As previously mentioned, Mount Sinai is one of the most prevalent holy places in Egypt and is highly significant in all three divine religions.
 It’s usually referred to as Jabal Moussa, which means the mountain of Moses in Arabic.
-That’s because people believe this is the location where God appeared and talked to his prophet, Moussa or Moses.
+People believe this is the location where God appeared and talked to his prophet, Moussa or Moses.

 The mountain isn’t just one of the prominent holy places, but it’s also among the highest mountains in Egypt.
 It reaches around 2,285 metres.
 Despite its great height, people are prompted to trek the mountain and hike to its peak.
 Besides, the mountain sits close to two of Egypt’s most famous tourist cities, Sharm El Sheikh and Dahab.
 You can visit them and get the perfect escapade away from the bustles of the city.